thegatesbrowser/godot-multiplayer/README.md

 \- Voice over with 3d positioning <br/>
 \- UI for changing names and tweaking voice volume <br/>

-> #### The content in this repository is free to use in personal, educational and commercial projects.

 ## Screenshots

 <img src="screenshots\hub.png" width="500"> <br/> <br/>